- Rail Trail

 - Plenty of birds and seasonal wildflowers

-- Walhalla Goldfields Rail Trail is nearby
+- The Walhalla Goldfields Rail Trail and some rich gold mining history are nearby

-- The trail meanders through forest, tree-ferns and
+- The trail meanders through forest and tree ferns

 - Look and listen for lyrebirds, kookaburras and fan-tailed cuckoos